History

 • 1989: Phase 1 Lions Lake dredging

-• -Nature Center expanded
+• – Nature Center expanded

 • 1991: Memorial Building Office renovated

-• 1992: Memorial Building Bathrooms renovated
+• 1992: Memorial Building bathrooms renovated

 • 1994: 40 acres purchased on the south side

-• -Regional Eyeglass Recycling Center built
+• 1995: Regional Eyeglass Recycling Center built

-• 1997: First and Second of Nine year-round Duplex Cabins built
+• 1997: First and Second of nine year-round Duplex Cabins built

-• 1998: Third and Fourth of Nine year-round Duplex Cabins built
+• 1998: Third and Fourth of nine year-round Duplex Cabins built

 • 1999: Climbing Tower built

-• -Friends and Honors Memorial Garden built
+• – Friends and Honor Garden built

-• -Fifth and Sixth of Nine year-round Duplex Cabins built
+• – Fifth and Sixth of nine year-round Duplex Cabins built

-• -Trading Post expanded
+• – Trading Post expanded

 • 2000: New Rope Swing installed

-• -Seventh and Eighth of Nine year-round Duplex Cabins built
+• – Seventh and Eighth of nine year-round Duplex Cabins built

-• -Maintenance Shop/Storage built
+• – Maintenance Shop/Storage built

 • 2001: Ninth of Nine year-round Duplex Cabins built

-• -Totem Pole #3 installed (“NA-WAK-WA” II)
+• – Totem Pole #3 installed

 • 2003: Sturm Memorial Dining Hall renovated

-• 2004: High & low Challenge Course renovated
+• 2004: High & Low Challenge Course renovated

 • 2005: New Low Rope Elements added